Coronavirus digest: Germany crosses 50,000 total COVID deaths | DW | 22.01.2021

 Brazil is awaiting 2 million AstraZeneca and University of Oxford vaccine doses from India.

-Brazilian public health experts are concerned even with the shipment there will not be sufficient doses.
+Brazilian public health experts are concerned there will not be sufficient doses, even with the shipment.
 The Brazilian city of Manaus has temporarily halted its vaccine program due to a shortfall.

-Denmark is halting all arriving flights from Dubai for five days due to potential problems with fake coronavirus tests in Dubai, the country's Transport Ministry said.
+Denmark is halting all arriving flights from Dubai for five days due to potential problems with fake coronavirus tests in Dubai, the country's Transport Ministry has announced.

-Universities, schools and daycare centers in Portugal could shut from early on Friday, local press reported.

 kmm/sms (Reuters, dpa, AFP, AP)